zerotier/docs/docs/faq/rootdowntime.md

 ---
+title: ZeroTier Root Server Downtime
-title: FAQ - What happens if a ZeroTier, Inc root goes down?
+description: What happens if a ZeroTier root server goes down or fails
-description: Answers to commonly asked questions
-tags: [faq, troubleshooting, hub]
+tags: [faq, explanation]
+displayed_sidebar: docsSidebar
 ---

 ### What happens if a ZeroTier, Inc root goes down?